Oscar Tuazon: Career

+In 2001, Tuazon served as a founding board member at the Center for Urban Pedagogy in New York with his former Deep Springs classmate Damon Rich.

-Professionally, he began his career working in the Studio Acconci of architect/artist Vito Acconci.
+Tuazon began his career in 2003 working in the Studio Acconci, of architect and artist Vito Acconci.
+He exhibited his work "City Without a Ghetto," at the group exhibition, Float (2003) held at Socrates Sculpture Park, in Queens, New York City.

 After moving to Paris in 2007, he began exhibiting widely in Europe.
-He has since then exhibited at the Venice Biennale, the Whitney Biennial, and many group and solo shows throughout the world, and is in major art collections such as Saatchi's.
+He has since then exhibited at the 2011 Venice Biennale, the 2012 Whitney Biennial, and many group and solo shows throughout the world.

+Tuazon was awarded in 2007 the Betty Bowen Award, by the Seattle Art Museum.

-A critic in the art magazine Frieze wrote in 2013 that "like his heroes, from Gordon Matta-Clark to wilderness survivalists, Tuazon’s non-conformist approach to artistic practice plays at the juncture of architecture, sculpture and performance."
+A critic in the art magazine Frieze wrote in 2013 that "like his heroes, from Gordon Matta-Clark to wilderness survivalists, Tuazon's non-conformist approach to artistic practice plays at the juncture of architecture, sculpture and performance."
 A New York Times review described his work as "haunting ... pit[ting] Mr. Acconci's robust ego against Mr. Tuazon's raw and fragile subjectivity."

-Oscar Tuazon is represented by galerie dépendance, Morán Morán, Luhring Augustine, Galerie Eva Presenhuber, and Galerie Chantal Crousel.